grafana/loki/docs/sources/configure/_index.md

   # compression.
 Supported values are: 'snappy' and ''.
   # CLI flag: -frontend.series-results-cache.compression
   [compression: <string> | default = ""]

+# Cache label query results.
+# CLI flag: -frontend.cache-label-results
+[cache_label_results: <boolean> | default = false]

+# If label_results_cache is not configured and cache_label_results is true, the
+# config for the results cache is used.
+label_results_cache:
+  # The cache block configures the cache backend.
+  # The CLI flags prefix for this block configuration is:
+  # frontend.label-results-cache
+  [cache: <cache_config>]

+  # Use compression in cache.
+The default is an empty value '', which disables
+  # compression.
+Supported values are: 'snappy' and ''.
+  # CLI flag: -frontend.label-results-cache.compression
+  [compression: <string> | default = ""]
 ```

 ### ruler